ubiquity/ubiquibot/README.md

   - `totals`:
     - `word` defines reward for each word in the comment

-`max-concurrent-assigns` is the maximum number of bounties that can be assigned to a bounty hunter at once.
-This excludes bounties with delayed or approved pull request reviews.
+`max-concurrent-assigns` is the maximum number of tasks that can be assigned to an assignee at once.
+This excludes tasks with delayed or approved pull request reviews.

 `register-wallet-with-verification` can be `true` or `false`.
 If enabled, it requires a signed message to set wallet address.
 This prevents users from setting wallet address from centralized exchanges, which would make payments impossible to claim.